dcaldr/denik-zza/docs/testing-database-setup.md

 - Prefer the `TestingSetupHelper.setupGroup()` wrapper in tests for consistent setup/teardown across modes.
 - Persist artifacts are placed in `test/test_outputs/` and are ignored by git.

+### Rodné číslo generators for fixtures

+When preparing participant fixtures, reuse the generator helpers in `lib/input/rodne_cislo.dart` instead of hard-coding values.
+The static methods `RodneCislo.generateForDate` and `RodneCislo.generateForYear` apply the same validation rules as the parser and prevent accidental checksum mistakes.

+- Prefer `generateForDate` when you need deterministic birth dates for tests.
+- Use `generateForYear` in data-factory style helpers when only the birth year matters; supply `isFemale` to control gender encoding deterministically.

+👉 See the inline DartDoc on these helpers for usage snippets and a reminder to align with this section when creating new test data factories.

 Force all tests to use the same database type (useful for CI/CD):